Myanmar - Yangon - Crossroads"

 - Titel: "never give up"

-- Place of origin of the picture: Country / Myanmar/ Yangon (Rangun) / Crossroads Shwedagon Pagoda Road and Maha Bandula Road - Theingyi Market
+- Myanmar/ Yangon (Rangun) / Crossroads Shwedagon Pagoda Road and Maha Bandula Road - Theingyi Market

-- Format: original Galleryprint on a noble acrylic class / aluminium backing, support in shadow gap frame made of matt raw iron, 180 x 120 cm / 165 x 110 cm (limited to 5 + 1 art print)
+- Original Galleryprint on a noble acrylic class / aluminium backing, support in shadow gap frame made of matt raw steel, 180 x 120 cm / 165 x 110 cm (limited to 5 + 1 art print)

-- QR code: magnetic QR code on the frame for quick information about the picture
+- Magnetic QR code on the frame for quick information about the picture

 A good photo is one that you look at for more than a second.